aditipanda/AditiPanda/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=aditipanda" alt="aditipanda" /></a> </p>

-- 🌱 I’m currently learning **Natural Language Processing and its applications to Psychology and Psychiatry.**
+- 🌱 I’m currently learning **XAI for building Reliable Lifestyle Practice Tools in PCOS Patients.**

 - 👯 I’m looking to collaborate on **a project for Depression and Anxiety Detection in Movie and Books Characters**